andrepazv/andrepazv.github.io/teaching.md

 <div class="subsection">
 <strong><span style="color: #993366">Teaching & Mentoring</span></strong>

   I believe exchanging knowledge is key to succesful science and such an exchange can happen in different ways.
-In addition to teaching university courses I try to get involved in the mentoring of students at different levels including high school and undergraduate students as well as graduate students visiting our lab.
+In addition to teaching university courses I try to get involved in the mentoring of students at different levels including high school and undergraduate students as well as graduate students visiting our lab.<br>
     **<a href="#Courses">Courses</a>** **<a href="#Workshops">Workshops</a>** **<a href="#Mentor">Mentoring</a>** **<a href="#Advisor">Advising</a>**
   <br>
 </div>